cameronwickes/cameron-wickes/content/posts/foxhunter.md

 * Cookies: Any cookies that identify the user's computer to a website.
 * Certificates: Any installed files that validate a specific website's identity.

 When doing some research into this, I found there were no open-source tools for extracting and analysing this type of data.
 Popular commercial tools like Magnet AXIOM and Autopsy only analysed a few of these artifacts, and specifically developed open-source tools like FirefoxDecrypt only tackled individual artifacts.

+### FoxHunter

 In response to this, I have developed FoxHunter, a tool for extracting, analysing, attacking, and dumping Firefox browser artifacts on Linux platforms for forensic purposes.

-**FoxHunter extracts and dumps (into machine parseable formats):**
+*FoxHunter extracts and dumps (into machine parseable formats):*

 * Addons
 * Bookmarks (Active & Deleted)